Operator Profile

 Proppant intensity on Loma Campana

-Loma Campana wells are long-lateral horizontals with high-intensity completions — in the proppant-consumption category where per-well demand sits in the 150,000-250,000 ton range depending on stage count and lateral length.
-Chevron's global standard sets mesh specification, certification requirements and QA/QC tolerances at or above API 19C minimums.
+Loma Campana, where Chevron holds its 50% non-operated interest, is developed with long-lateral horizontal wells and high-intensity completions, in the proppant-consumption category where per-well demand sits in the 150,000-250,000 ton range depending on stage count and lateral length.
+Operator global standards set mesh specification, certification requirements and QA/QC tolerances at or above API 19C minimums.

 ParameterTypical range